 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Small intestine villi.
 Coloured scanning electron micrograph (SEM) of villi (brown) on the lining of the small intestine.
-Villi greatly increase the surface area for the absorption of nutrients from food.
-Several of the villi have been partially broken, revealing their internal structure.
-The villus epithelium (outer layer) contains enterocytes (brown, columnar cells), which are involved in nutrient absorption.
+Villi greatly increase the intestinal surface area for the absorption of nutrients from food.
+A broken villus is seen at lower right, revealing its internal structure.
+The villus epithelium (brown/blue in cross- section) contains enterocytes (light brown), which are involved in nutrient absorption.
 Scattered amongst these are goblet cells (blue), which secrete mucus onto the intestinal surface.
-The inner villus tissue (yellow/grey) contains blood vessels which transport digestive products to a nearby vein.
-Magnification: x62 at 6x7cm size.
+Capillary blood vessels (red) within the villus transport digestive products to a nearby vein.
+Magnification: x190 at 6x6cm size.

 Model release not required.
 Property release not required.